Forest: Management

-The management of forests is often referred to as forestry.
 Forest management has changed considerably over the last few centuries, with rapid changes from the 1980s onward, culminating in a practice now referred to as sustainable forest management.
 Forest ecologists concentrate on forest patterns and processes, usually with the aim of elucidating cause-and-effect relationships.
 Foresters who practice sustainable forest management focus on the integration of ecological, social, and economic values, often in consultation with local communities and other stakeholders.

 Humans have generally decreased the amount of forest worldwide.
 Anthropogenic factors that can affect forests include logging, urban sprawl, human-caused forest fires, acid rain, invasive species, and the slash and burn practices of swidden agriculture or shifting cultivation.
 The loss and re-growth of forests lead to a distinction between two broad types of forest: primary or old-growth forest and secondary forest.
 There are also many natural factors that can cause changes in forests over time, including forest fires, insects, diseases, weather, competition between species, etc. In 1997, the World Resources Institute recorded that only 20% of the world's original forests remained in large intact tracts of undisturbed forest.
 More than 75% of these intact forests lie in three countries: the boreal forests of Russia and Canada, and the rainforest of Brazil.

 According to Food and Agriculture Organization's (FAO) Global Forest Resources Assessment 2020, an estimated 420 e6ha of forest have been lost worldwide through deforestation since 1990, but the rate of forest loss has declined substantially.
 In the most recent five-year period (2015–2020), the annual rate of deforestation was estimated at 10 e6ha, down from 12 e6ha annually in 2010–2015.